goehlemichael/post_your_catch/README.rst

      python app.py

 The first time you run this example, a sample sqlite database gets populated automatically.
-To suppress this behaviour, comment the following lines in app.py:::
+To suppress this behavior, comment the following lines in app.py:::

      if not os.path.exists(database_path):